SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    3. Root node can has
       1. 0 children when it is a leaf node
-      2. Otherwise, [2, n) children
+      2. Otherwise, `[2, n]` children

       > Why it is gt or eq to 2 here?
 Think about a B+tree with oder 2, it
       > becomes a nonleaf node ONLY when there are 3 entries in the tree,
       > when the third entry comes, the B+tree **branches(split)**, now the
       > root node has 2 children(from 0 to 2).

+   > When updating a B+Tree, we split when a node becomes full, a leaf node is
+   > full if it has `[n-1]` search key values, an internal node is full if it
+   > has `n` children(pointers).

 5. B+Tree index can be seen as a multilevel index

-6. A node(regardless of its kind) in B+Tree, if has n pointers, then it has n-1 search key values.
-For nodes other than leaf node, n pointers means n children.
+6. A node(regardless of its kind) in B+Tree, if has `n` pointers, then it should have `n-1` search key values.
+For nodes other than leaf node, `n` pointers means `n` children.

    If it is a leaf node, then the last pointer points to the next leaf node.
+   The last leaf node ONLY has `n` pointers as it is the last one.

 7. Search-key values within a node remains ordered.